 The wall surface of the fourth style thus becomes a physical surface again.
 Rather than an illusion it becomes a support for the decorative medium (like the canvas of a painting).

-From Nero’s Golden House to the Catacombs
+Roman art from Nero’s Golden House to the Catacombs

-Elements of the fourth style, possibly inspired by the Domus Aurea are then found in the Christian burial areas and the Catacombs of the third and fourth centuries.
+Elements of the fourth style, possibly inspired by the Domus Aurea are then found in ancient Roman funerals, particularly the Christian burial areas and the Catacombs of the third and fourth centuries.
 Clearly these are of lesser technical quality than the sumptuous paintings of the emperor’s palace but there is a clear link from the fourth style through to an approach which aims at visual impact through chromatic effects.